-In fact, they will only make your life worse.
+They will only make your life worse.

 Life after divorce as a fat man or woman is only going to complicate things.

-Junk food will only lead to a compromised mind, body and spirit.
+Junk food will only lead to a compromised mind, body, and spirit.

 Invest in your health by making wise choices in what you drink and eat.

 Turn away from junk food and focus on eating real food.

 Real food is going to lead to better health, both mentally and physically.

 If you grew up on Snicker Bars and Pop-Tarts, you are likely not sure what real food is.